Eddymogollon/gitexp/README.md

-hello. first commit. commit from develop.
+hello. first commit. commit from develop. second commit to master.